0xpolarzero/chainlink-functions-next-starter/README.md

 Don't use `` in the source code
 When deploying it will deploy contracts, create and fund subscription & update the source code, contract address, subId & abi in the frontend

-Add same prettier from package in frontend
+Add button to fund if no link in the demo contract